fnalways/terminus-docs/docs/overview/introduction/faq.md

 We cover all Terminus Name registrations, which cost around $1-2 (USD) per registration.
 The purpose of this is to lower the barrier to using the system.

-But if users want to interact directly with smart contracts on the blockchain, such as posting comments or managing Domains, they need to pay the corresponding Gas themselves through the wallet plug-in on the brower.
+But if users want to interact directly with smart contracts on the blockchain, such as posting comments or managing Domains, they need to pay the corresponding Gas themselves through the wallet plug-in on the browser.

 ## When are other languages available?